Francis Wayland Parker: Biography

 Between 1875 and 1880, Parker was able to put his philosophy into practice, when he served as superintendent of schools in Quincy, Massachusetts.
 He was offered the job because of his dynamic personality and passion to change the current schooling system.
 There, he developed the Quincy Method, which eliminated harsh discipline and de-emphasized rote memorization, replacing them with elements of progressive education, such as group activities, the teaching of the arts and sciences, and informal methods of instruction.
 He rejected tests, grading and ranking systems.
 The model was hailed as successful, when in 1879, responding to critics of the progressive methods, state-ordered testing showed that Quincy pupils surpassed the scores of other school children in Massachusetts.

 He continued to implement his theories as superintendent of the Boston Public Schools (1880–83) and principal of the Cook County Normal School, Chicago (1883–99).
 While Principal of the Cook County Normal School he constantly experimented with the children of Cook County, trying to expand and develop his curriculum.
 He experimented with new theories and tried to perfect his plan for education.
 He was not afraid of failure, saying, "The road to success is through constant blundering".
 With his likeable personality and his progressive theories, he was able to reform the Cook County Normal School.
 Reading, spelling, and writing became a subject known as communication.
 Art and physical education were added to the weekly curriculum.
 He taught science through the study of nature.
 He even created a band with the children who studied music.

 During this period of time, Parker published five books on education, including: Talks on Teaching (New York, 1883); The Practical Teacher (1884); Course in Arithmetic (1884); Talks on Pedagogies (1894); and How to Teach Geography (1885).
 Dartmouth College awarded Parker the degree of M.A. in 1886.
 In the next phase of his educational career, Parker founded and served as principal (1899–1901) for a private experimental school, the Chicago Institute, which became the University of Chicago School of Education in 1901.

 In 1901, Parker merged Chicago Institute with the University of Chicago Laboratory Schools and worked with kindergarten and elementary school age children.
 To further put his theories into practice, the Francis W. Parker School opened in Chicago with an initial enrollment of one hundred and eighty students.
 A second school was founded in San Diego in 1912.
 Both schools exist today.

 In poor health, Parker was sent by his doctors to the South for a better climate.
 He died at age 64 in Pass Christian, Harrison County, Mississippi.
 His ashes were returned to New Hampshire, in May 1902 and were interred at Piscataquog Cemetery, Manchester, New Hampshire.

 In addition to the schools in New York, Illinois, Indiana, and California, the Francis W. Parker Charter Essential School was founded in Massachusetts in 1995, in honor of Parker's contributions to the field of progressive education.
-An elementary school in Quincy also bears Parker's name, as does one in Rochester, N.Y.
+An elementary school in Quincy also bears Parker's name, as does one in Rochester, New York.